Frequently Asked Questions

 What are the Divisions?

 The flag division is fun, safe and non-contact.
-Expect one practice per week (time/date TBA by coach) and one game per week (Sunday mornings at Norgate Park).
+Expect one practice per week (Wednesday) and one game per week (Sunday mornings at Norgate Park).

 No previous football experience is required for any division.
-Every year we have lots of players register at all levels with no previous experience.
+Every year we have many players register for the first time.

 What are the Fees?